SlopeDoc/SlopeDoc.github.io/docs/Primitives/Animation.md

-The code way animations can be implemented is through the concept of the updater.
+The way animations can be programatically conceived is through updaters.

-Each primitive has as updater object that is called at each frame such that all the primitives can be time-dependant:
+Each primitive has as updater object that is called at each frame such that each primitive can be time-dependant:

 ```cpp
 auto pc = PointCloud::Add(positions);